Brewers vs. Astros Player Props Betting Odds

 Yelich Stats

-- Yelich has five doubles, seven home runs, 17 walks and 24 RBI (42 total hits).
-He has swiped 10 bases.
+- Yelich has 43 hits with five doubles, seven home runs, 17 walks and 24 RBI.
+He's also stolen 10 bases.

 Yelich Recent Games